A new coupling mechanism between two graphene electron waveguides for ultrafast switching: Acknowledgment

 \section{Acknowledgment}

-This work is supported by Singapore Ministry of Education T2 Grant No. T2MOE1401 and U.S. Air Force Office of Scientific Research (AFOSR) through the Asian Office of Aerospace Research and Development (AOARD) under Grant No. FA2386-14-1-4020.
+This work is partially supported by the Singapore ASTAR AME IRG (A1783c0011) and USA Air Force Office of Scientific Research (AFOSR) through the Asian Office of Aerospace Research and Development (AOARD) under Grant No. FA2386-17-1-4020.
 EK acknowledges financial support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 705256 --- COPQE.